 There are streets that get closed off due to the parade route, so make sure to check before you come downtown and map out your route.
 This is a great event to bring the kids too as well, there’s all kinds of things for them to see!

-Pittsburgh Shamrock Crawl is a very popular even in Pittsburgh-- it’s also a fantastic way to celebrate St. Patrick’s Day!
-This yearly event is usually held a couple of weekends before March 17, but that doesn’t put a damper on any of the festivities.
+Pittsburgh Shamrock Crawl is a very popular event in Pittsburgh — it’s also a fantastic way to celebrate St. Patrick’s Day!
+This yearly event is usually held a couple of weekends before March 17th, but that doesn’t put a damper on any of the festivities.

 The Shamrock crawl takes place in the South Side, right on East Carson Street.
 Since there are so many bars located in the same area, the proprietors decided it would be a great idea if they all teamed up for one of the largest bar crawls in Pittsburgh.